bfemiano/song_plays_workshop_tutorial/Data_Gen.md

 5. The data will go under tmp_listeners_parquet and tmp_spins_parquet.

-6. The part files from the tmp parquet locations will get copied to ./data and renamed to 'listeners.snappy.parquet' and 'spins.snappy.parquet'.
+6. The part files from the tmp parquet locations will get copied to ./data and renamed to 'listeners.snappy.parquet' and 'spins-2019-02-08.snappy.parquet'.

 ## What the script does.